CGTGPY3G1/AGP-Group-Project/README.md

 Project submission for Part 2 of the Advanced Games Programming module at the University of the West of Scotland.

 # Features
-Integrated Physics Engine (Bullet Physics)
+Integrated Physics Engine (using Bullet Physics)
 Frustum Culling
 Normal Mapping
 Lighting (Point and Directional)
 Shadow Mapping (for both lighting types)
 Editable Partical System wich allows for many effects to be produced (like the camp fire below)